Porthmadog: Economy

 At the 2001 census, 44.3 per cent of the working-age population were employed, 11.5 per cent self-employed, 5.3 per cent unemployed and 20.4 per cent retired.
 Of the employed, 33.0 per cent worked in the distribution, hotel and catering trades and 23.5 per cent in public administration, education and health.

 The Ffestiniog Railway, opened in 1836, was built to transport slate from Ffestiniog to the new port at Porthmadog.

 Porthmadog expanded rapidly as a slate-exporting port.
 Slate had already reached King's Lynn and the Port of Wisbech by 1830 and was shipped further inland in barges for use in late Georgian era development.
 Welsh slate was also in high demand as a construction material in the English industrial cities and transported to the new port by horse-drawn tramways.
 The Ffestiniog Railway, opened in 1836 as a gravity railway with horses hauling empty slate waggons back up to the quarries, was converted to steam operation in 1863; trains ran straight onto the wharves.
 By 1873 116,000 tons (117,800 t) of slate were being shipped out of Porthmadog and other trade developed.
 The Carnarvonshire and Merionethshire Steamship Company formed in 1864 purchased the Rebecca to carry stores from Liverpool to supply the growing town.
 The First World War marked the end of Porthmadog's exports.
 No new ships were built, several were sunk by enemy action, and most of the survivors were sold.
 The arrival at Blaenau Ffestiniog of the LNWR in 1879 and the GWR in 1883 brought a steady decline in the slate traffic carried by the Festiniog Railway and Portmadoc shipping.
-Some slate had been carried via the Festiniog Railway, the Croesor & Portmadoc Railway and the Cambrian Railways after the latter's line had been opened between Barmouth and Pwllheli in 1867; this traffic was diverted to the exchange yard established between the Festiniog Railway and the Cambrian Railways at Minffordd in 1872.
+Some slate had been carried via the Festiniog Railway, the Croesor and Portmadoc Railway and the Cambrian Railways after the latter's line had been opened between Barmouth and Pwllheli in 1867; this traffic was diverted to the exchange yard established between the Festiniog Railway and the Cambrian Railways at Minffordd in 1872.
 By 1925 less than five per cent of Ffestiniog's slate output went out by sea.
 The final load of slate delivered by rail left by sea from Porthmadog in 1946.
 Two months later the railway ceased commercial operations.